Navigation » List of Schools » Glendale Community College » Health » Health 101 – First Aid » Spring 2022 » Test 2 Chapter 3 and 4

 Question #29

-A On the rib cage
+C On the rib cage

-D In the center of the breastbone
+D In the middle of the abdomen, just above the navel

 Question #30